UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

 #### Service provider log in

-14. As a service provider, I want a different service provider login method to distinguish it from client users login so that I have access to my business.
+14. As a service provider, I want the service provider login method to be different from customer login so that it is clear I'm logging in for business.

-    - Login with username and password
+    - login with username and password

     - highest priority
     - Related persona: Jose Gonzalez